Pwongchaiya/TicketingMGT/README.md

   - `Guid[] ticketIds`: The array of ticket IDs to validate.
 - **Throws**:
   - `TicketValidationException`: If any of the ticket IDs are invalid.

-This documentation provides a clear understanding of the validations implemented in the `TicketService.Validations.cs` file.